-The association between air pollution, ambient temperature and emergency room visits for conjunctivitis was examined by a case-crossover design (Maclure et al., 1991; Navidi, 1998; Vodonos et al., 2015; Mieczysław et al., 2016; Yitshak-Sade et al., 2015).
+The association between air pollution, ambient temperature, and emergency room visits for conjunctivitis was examined using a case-crossover design (Maclure et al., 1991; Navidi, 1998; Vodonos et al., 2015; Mieczysław et al., 2016; Yitshak-Sade et al., 2015).
 This design samples only cases and compares each case’s exposure to temperature and particulate air pollution during a time period just before the case-defining event (hazard period) with the subject’s own exposure in other reference periods (control periods).
-The hazard period was chosen to be 6 days as this matches the incubation period of conjunctivitis which in most cases up to 5-6 days.
+The hazard period was chosen to be 6 days as this matches the incubation period of conjunctivitis, which in most cases is up to 5–6 days.
 Because each subject serves as his or her own control, there is perfect matching on all measured or unmeasured subject characteristics that do not vary over time.

 We used a symmetric bidirectional case-crossover design.
-In this design, reference periods are symmetrically spaced in time, both before and after the hazard period, which minimizes potential time-varying confounding by season or time trends.
-In this study, the hazard period was defined as the day of day of admission and temperature and particulate air pollution exposure was modeled as the exposure on the day of admission and a mean exposure seven days prior to admission.
-Matched strata were constructed for each subject (that is, admission day), consisting of the event day (day of admission) and six matched control days.
-These days were chosen to be the 7, 14, 21,28 days before the event, and 7, 14, 21,28 days after the event.
+In this design, reference periods are symmetrically spaced in time, both before and after the hazard period, which minimizes potential confounding by season or time trends.
+In this study, the hazard period was defined as the day of admission; temperature and particulate air pollution exposure was modeled as the exposure on the day of admission and a mean exposure for the 7 days prior to admission.
+Matched strata were constructed for each subject (that is, admission day) consisting of the event day (day of admission) and six matched control days.
+These days were chosen to be days 7, 14, 21, and 28 before the event and days 7, 14, 21, and 28 after the event.

 The statistical analysis included two steps.
 First, conditional logistic regression (Bateson et al., 1999) models were used to test a possible non-linear association of daily mean temperature with incidence of conjunctivitis for lag 0 to lag 6 and the cumulative effect of 7 days.
 To allow a non-linear effect we used penalized splines with five degrees of freedom for temperature.
-Models were adjusted to PM10 and relative humidity.
+Models were adjusted for PM10 and relative humidity.
 Stratified analysis by season (fall, winter, spring, summer) was performed.

-Next we performed a conditional logistic regression to calculate odds ratios (OR) and 95% confidence intervals (CI) for lag 0 to lag 6 on risk of conjunctivitis with the main exposure daily mean temperature controlled to PM10 and humidity.
-Stratified analysis by season (fall, winter, spring, summer), gender (female, male) and age (0-18 years old, 18-65 years old, and above 65) was performed.
+Next we performed a conditional logistic regression to calculate odds ratios (OR) and 95% confidence intervals (CI) for lag 0 to lag 6 on risk of conjunctivitis with the main exposure daily mean temperature controlled for PM10 and humidity.
+Stratified analysis by season (fall, winter, spring, summer), gender (female, male), and age (0–18 years old, 18–65 years old, and over 65 years old) was performed.

 Statistical analysis was performed with the IBM SPSS Statistics software package (version 23.0, IBM, Armonk, NY) and R statistical software (version 3.5.1).